Simon the Tanner: Virgin Mary and St. Simon the Tanner Cathedral, Cairo

-Virgin Mary and St. Simon the Tanner Cathedral in the Saint Samaan The Tanner Monastery is on the east bank of the Nile behind the Zabbaleen village.
+Virgin Mary and St. Simon the Tanner Cathedral in the Saint Samaan the Tanner Monastery is on the east bank of the Nile behind the Zabbaleen village.
 The Zabbaleen village where the garbage collectors of Cairo live.
 In 1969 the governor of Cairo decided to move all of the garbage collectors to the Mokattam.
 In 1987 there were approximately 15,000 people living in the Zabbaleen village.

-Reaching the monastery is not an easy feat; it is difficult to get to, due to having to wind through the Zabbaleen village.
+The final leg of the journey into the monastery is through the streets of Zabbaleen Village, also known as Garbage City.

 The Monastery of Saint Simon, Aswan

-The Monastery of Saint Simon, Aswan does not seem have any direct connection with St Simeon.
+The Monastery of Saint Simon, Aswan does not seem to have any direct connection with St Simeon.
 It is accessible by either crossing the desert from Qubbet el-Hawa or by sailing across the Nile from Aswan and then walking up the Wadi al-Qurqur.
 The monastery, which was originally dedicated to Anbâ Hadra of Aswân, was later renamed to Saint Simon.

 It was built in the 7th century and reconstructed in the 10th century.
 By the 13th century, however, the monastery was in ruin; there was an inscription found there that said that a Mutammar Ali had visited in 1295 A.D.
 Although though the monastery was ruined, its main features were preserved.

 One of the churches in the monastery had numerous Coptic inscriptions inside and there were slabs of stones giving the history of many of the monks that had lived there.